oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

     * Facing any problems (including non-coding ones)?
 Please feel free to create a [GitHub Discussion](https://github.com/oppia/oppia/discussions) and get help from the Oppia community.
 You can use this avenue for asking anything -- questions about any issue, who to contact for specific things, etc.

-8. When you have merged PRs that correspond to two different pre-existing GitHub issues, please fill in [this form](https://forms.gle/NxPjimCMqsSTNUgu5) to become an Oppia collaborator!
+8. When you have merged at least one PR, please fill in [this form](https://forms.gle/NxPjimCMqsSTNUgu5) to let us know what team(s) you are interested in joining (to join a team you must have completed at least one of that team's issues).
+We will look at your contributions and invite you to become an Oppia collaborator!
 This will grant you access to the repository, and allow you to join a team.
 (But please don't create your own issues and then make PRs for them -- that won't count.)
+Since we want you to have a good experience contributing to Oppia, team leads may ask you to develop your skills on some more substantial issues before onboarding you to the team.

 ## Developing your skills